 Let’s face it, the food we eat affects our bodies more than we think.
 Our body breaks down food into the following:

 Depending on the food we eat, it can either benefit us or do the exact opposite.
 Generally speaking, foods that are rich in zinc, omega 3 oils and vitamins can have a positive impact on dandruff.
+Read more about how what vitamin deficiencies cause dandruff.

 Does Milk Cause Dandruff?